Nepelius/clc3-Grp7/README.md

 helm upgrade monitoring prometheus-community/kube-prometheus-stack -f mongodb_alerts.yaml -f alertmanager.yaml -n monitoring
 ```

 If there are more than 5 objects in the database, an alert like this should be shown.
-The first one is always throwing alerts, but the second one is the one we created.
+The first one was added by prometheus-community, but the second one is the one we created.

 ![Alt text](images/slack_alert.png)